manifoldmarkets/manifold/docs/docs/awesome-manifold.md

 ## Sites using Manifold

-- [CivicDashboard](https://civicdash.org/dashboard) - Uses Manifold to for tracked solutions for the SF city government
-- [Research.Bet](https://research.bet/) - Prediction market for scientific papers, using Manifold
 - [WagerWith.me](https://www.wagerwith.me/) — Bet with your friends, with full Manifold integration to bet with M$.
 - [Alignment Markets](https://alignmentmarkets.com/) - Bet on the progress of benchmarks in ML safety!